section-engineering-education/engineering-education/articles/working-with-forms-in-php/index.md

 PHP forms have many usages.
 Ranging from contact forms, login forms, and registration forms for collecting and updating data in a web-based application.
 Forms are the fundamental interface between the user and the server.

 Creating a form on a web application is achieved using HTML.
-PHP connects the web application with the server (My SQL).
+PHP connects the web application with the server (MySQL).
 It takes data from a webpage and sends it to the server.
 PHP handles data in the form.
-Data is then saved in the database, such as My SQL.
+Data is then saved in the database, such as MySQL.

 Through this article, you will learn how to:

 - Create a PHP form using HTML
+- Learn about Hypertext Transfer Protocol (HTTP) request methods(GET, POST, and POST).
 - Understand [POST and GET methods](https://www.w3schools.com/tags/ref_httpmethods.asp).
 Learn how the two methods work and how they are different from each other.

 ### Prerequisites